$0 South Australia Foster Care Quick-Start Checklist

 Special needs loadings apply to kinship placements on the same basis as general foster placements.
 If the child you are caring for has assessed physical, intellectual, or behavioural needs above the standard baseline, you can request a loading assessment through your DCP caseworker.
 At the 50% loading level, a carer of a child aged 5–12 receives approximately $727.70 per fortnight; at the 200% loading, approximately $1,242.80.

 All kinship care payments, like general foster care payments, are non-assessable income under ATO Taxation Determination TD2006/62.
-They are not taxable and do not reduce your Centrelink eligibility.
+They are not taxable; eligibility for particular Centrelink payments depends on your circumstances, so ask Services Australia how the payments interact with your benefits.

 The unique challenges of kinship care